sergiitk/grfc-proposal/A106-xds-unified-matcher-and-cel.md

     value directly contains the unpacked message content.
 *   `on_match` action: Represented by a string, for example, `"on_match": { "action": "route_to_cluster_A" }`.
+*   The first example will include `input` to demonstrate the data flow.
+*   Other examples will skip the input and simply indicates the result of evaluation in `custom_match` field, for example, `{ "custom_match": true }`.

 ##### Example 1: Simple Linear Match